-The Ph.D. program in Economics emphasizes six fields:
+The Ph.D.
+Program in Economics emphasizes six fields:

 Other fields can be substituted with the approval of the Executive Officer.
 Dissertations can be written in any of these six fields, or in any other area in which students and professors find a mutual interest.

-Notes on Course Offerings
+Notes on Course Offerings:

 Note that not all courses are offered every year.
 Some courses are offered every other year; a few courses are offered only occasionally.
-The Schedule page contains the course schedule for the current academic year.
+The courses page contains the course schedule for the current academic year.

 - Students should advise the Executive Officer regarding electives in which they are interested.